Game drive in South Africa's Eastern Cape.

 1hr · 4km

-Kick off the morning with a hearty breakfast before heading out on an active and scenic e-bike adventure in the beautiful Jonkershoek Nature Reserve - one of the Cape Winelands’ best-kept natural secrets.
-You’ll ride along gravel trails framed by towering peaks, waterfalls and fields of fynbos and roughly cover 25-30km, with a few uphill stretches made much easier thanks to the boost from your bike and rewarded by sweeping views over the valley.
+Kick off the morning with a hearty breakfast before heading out on an active and scenic e-bike adventure in the beautiful Jonkershoek Nature Reserve – one of the Cape Winelands’ best-kept natural secrets.
+You’ll ride along gravel trails framed by towering peaks, waterfalls and fields of fynbos and cover roughly 25-30km, with a few uphill stretches made much easier thanks to the boost from your bike and rewarded by sweeping views over the valley.
 Midway through, hop off the bikes and continue on foot on a short guided hike into the quieter corners of the reserve, such as a secluded waterfall where you can enjoy a light picnic lunch.
-Back in Stellenbosch by early afternoon, the rest of the day is yours to spend as you choose, join your guide for an optional walking tour through the historic heart of town, browse local galleries and artisan shops, or simply unwind with a coffee or a glass of wine at one of the town’s many inviting cafés.
+Back in Stellenbosch by early afternoon, the rest of the day is yours to spend as you choose, join your guide for an optional walking tour through the historic heart of town, browse local galleries and artisan shops, or simply unwind with a coffee or a glass of wine at one of the town’s many inviting cafes.

 Day 7